Investments growth icon

 What is the Lifetime ISA allowance?

-Lifetime ISAs (LISAs) are an exemption to recent reforms; while it’s possible to hold multiple LISAs you can still only open and pay into one of this type of account per tax-year.
+Lifetime ISAs (LISAs) are another exemption to last year's reforms; while it’s possible to hold multiple LISAs you can still only open and pay into one of this type of account per tax-year.

 Furthermore, although they come with their own limit of £4,000, it should be noted any contributions into a LISA count towards your overall ISA allowance.

-Our cash ISA charts are regularly updated throughout the day to bring you the best notice, easy access and fixed ISA rates on the market.
+Our cash ISA charts are regularly updated throughout the day to bring you the best notice, easy access and fixed ISA rates on the market; you can also read our weekly ISA roundup for more information on accounts offering the most competitive rates.

 Alternatively, savers can use our dedicated charts to compare Junior ISAs, Lifetime ISAs and Stocks and Shares ISA providers.